 Screenwriter Howard E. Koch adapted the story for the dramatic radio broadcast and Bernard Herrmann and his orchestra provided the music.
 The broadcast began at 8 pm on Sunday night, October 30, 1938.
 The program began with a paraphrase of the beginning of the novel, updated to reflect the times.
 This was followed by a weather report and then music from a dance band.
 Then the music was interrupted by a news flash about strange explosions on Mars.

 The program continued on, switching between the staged musical performances, and increasingly frightening news reports of a crashed alien ship in Grover’s Mill, New Jersey.
 As the story continues, an alien attacks a group of onlookers, fights with the military, and it’s eventually announced that more Martian cylinders have fallen all over the country.
 When the program ended, Welles returned to the broadcast as host of his show and told listeners that the story had been a Halloween joke.

 During the course of the broadcast, it was repeatedly stated in between performances that the program was a play.
-However, some listeners appeared to have missed the introduction and perhaps these interludes, as panic soon set in for some people.
+However, some listeners appeared to have missed the introduction and perhaps these interludes, as panic soon set in throughout the listening area.
 During the recording, several police officers entered the station to stop the show, but they were held back.
 Soon the station’s telephone switchboard was lit with calls from terrified listeners.
 And reporters flooded the station asking for updates on the horrible events.

 Click here to listen to the full War of the Worlds broadcast.